 A Florida native, Taylor lives in Tallahassee with her husband Eddie and daughter Charlie.
 She is active in her community as immediate past president of the Junior League of Tallahassee.

 Assistant Secretary for Child Welfare

-JoShonda Guerrier was appointed Assistant Secretary for Child Welfare for the Florida Department of Children and Families in April 2016.
-A certified public manager with more than two decades of social services experience, JoShonda leads with integrity, personal and collegial accountability, and a commitment to excellence.
+Patricia Medlock was appointed Assistant Secretary for Child Welfare of the Florida Department of Children and Families in May of 2019.
+With more than two decades of social services experience, Patricia leads with integrity, personal and collegial accountability, and a commitment to excellence.

 Assistant Secretary for Substance Abuse and